Andy Lee (boxer)

 Andy Lee (born 11 June 1984) is an Irish former professional boxer who competed from 2006 to 2017.
 He held the WBO middleweight title from 2014 to 2015, and in doing so became the first member of the travelling community to win a major world title.
-He is the second cousin of heavyweight champion Tyson Fury.
+He is the second cousin of Former lineal heavyweight champion Tyson Fury.
 During his professional career, Lee was trained by the late Emmanuel Steward.

 Early life

 Lee was born in Bow, London, England, to Irish Traveller parents.
 In 1998, his parents returned to Castleconnell, County Limerick in Ireland with their six children.
-Lee had previously been training at the Repton Boxing Club in London from the age of eight, and upon his family's return to Ireland, Lee and his brothers joined St Francis ABC in Limerick, where his boxing career took off.
+Lee had previously been training at the Repton Boxing Club in Bethnal Green from the age of eight, and upon his family's return to Ireland, Lee and his brothers joined St Francis ABC in Limerick, where his boxing career took off.

 Lee signed his first professional contract with Manny Steward in 2005.
 He then moved to Detroit, Michigan where he lived with his longtime manager and trainer until Steward died in 2012.
 Following his death, Lee moved back to London where he joined up with English trainer Adam Booth.

 It was with Booth that Lee won the WBO belt in 2014, becoming the first Irish boxer to win a world title on American soil since 1934.